frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 @apotonick

 ### Talk Title
-Fear Of The Class - A Refactoring Tale
+Fear Of The Class-A Refactoring Tale

 ### Talk Description
 This is the story of a brave knight and his struggle for unchaining his village from the claws of The Giant Monolith.
 Stepwise we walk through his attempts of refactoring a gem to a better object design.
 While we do discuss patterns and strategies this is more than just ticking off refactoring recipes.
 This is a pictorial exploration of how we turned a complex frightening code pile into a managable architecture that's fun to work with.